6 Physical Signs and Symptoms of High Testosterone Levels in Men

 And in more detail, dihydrotestosterone (DHT) which is an even stronger androgen than testosterone is, and is made when this enzyme called 5α-reductase converts testosterone into its more potent form (DHT).

-…And that simply is why a beard is one of the simplest signs of high testosterone in men.
+…And that simply is why a beard is one of the simplest signs of high androgens in men.

-However, this doesn’t apply to every guy with high testosterone, as there are men who have high testosterone levels, but low 5-a levels, meaning that there’s plenty of testosterone in the blood serum but it doesn’t convert so aggressively into DHT.
+However, this doesn’t apply to every guy with high testosterone, as there are men who have high testosterone levels, but low 5-a levels, meaning that there’s plenty of testosterone in the blood serum but it doesn’t convert so aggressively into DHT, how well androgens are taken up to the androgen receptors (AR) also plays a role.

-Those guys have high testosterone but probably aren’t equivalent to a hairy gorilla.
+Those guys might have high testosterone but probably aren’t equivalent to a hairy gorilla.

 But all-in-all, hair growth is testosterone driven, as if there’s no testosterone, then there’s no DHT.
 And if there’s no DHT, then there’s no beard or body hair.

-Testosterone and its more potent derivates (mainly DHT) have been linked to increased bone density and growth.
+Testosterone and its more potent derivate have been linked to increased bone density and growth.

 This is seen especially in the jawbone, where testosterone widens the jawline and creates those sharp edges.